Kalo Chorio, Lasithi

 Kalo Chorio (Καλό Χωρίο, "good village") is a village in the municipality of Agios Nikolaos, Lasithi, Crete, Greece.
-Kalo Chorio village has a population of around 900, nestled attractively in the midst of a verdant hilly landscape, where olive groves, abundant and colorful mediterranean shrubs and plants reach all the way down to the sea.
+Kalo Chorio village has a population of around 900, nestled in the midst of a verdant hilly landscape, where olive groves, abundant and colorful mediterranean shrubs and plants reach all the way down to the sea.
 Over the past years, naturally with tourism, part of the village has grown nearer to the beach.
 Istro has many archaeological points of interest.
 The new village of Istro sits on the site of the ancient town of Istron, remains of which are still being uncovered to date.
 Because of this, the land closest to the sea has a conservation order and no new building may take place, which leaves the beaches uncrowded and unspoiled.
-The delightful beaches of Istro Bay are regularly awarded a Blue flag for cleanliness.
-Kalo Chorio offers a village atmosphere away from the sprawling concrete covered resorts usually found in Crete, allowing visitors to enjoy Crete as it once was.
+The beaches of Istro Bay are regularly awarded a Blue flag for cleanliness.
+Kalo Chorio has a village atmosphere away from the sprawling concrete covered resorts usually found in Crete, making it popular amongst tourists who wish to enjoy Crete as it once was.